stijnwop/manureSystem/docs/PLACEABLES.md

     <connector type="COUPLING" node="1|1|2|1"/>
 </manureSystemConnectors>
 ```
+Note that I removed 0> from the index, this is not used on placeables in general!

 This tells the `ManureSystem` mod that the node on index `1|1|2|1` is a COUPLING for manure hoses.